A FEATURE DOCUMENTARY about Trauma Informed Community Building

 We are working to bridge two distinct segments of the Potrero Hill community, the have’s and the have-nots.
 We’re working with existing programs and developing new ones to create a natural, healthy integrated community in Potrero Hill.

 We’re seeking to end policy that perpetuates segregation, discrimination, institutional racism and poverty.
+This project will explore justice specifically through the idea of providing an equity share in the new housing for residents who have been victims of discrimination.

 Our advisor teams will be crucial for the success of this project.
 We are currently assemble to teams of advisors.
 The first is focused on residents from the community who will play an active role in how the film is shaped and how their story is told.
 We believe this approach empowers residents to have agency as their story is told, which breaks from the a narrative that often exploits individuals experiencing poverty.
 Our second team of advisors will be comprised of experts in the fields of urban development, trauma informed community building, racial and economic justice and film production.